CZ-NIC/knot-resolver/doc/user/manager-client.rst

         Use a custom GDB executable.
 This may be a command on ``PATH``, or an absolute path to an executable.

+    .. option:: --print-only

+        Prints the GDB command line into ``stderr`` as a Python array, does not execute GDB.

 .. _manager-client-subprocess-types: